yewstack/yew/website/src/pages/tutorial.md

 }
 ```

-Don't worry about the `use_state` right now, we'll come back to it later.
+Don't worry about the `use_state` right now, we will come back to that later.
 Note the trick we pulled with `{ for details }`. `Option<_>` implements `Iterator` so we can use it to display the only
 element returned by the `Iterator` with the `{ for ... }` syntax.

 ### Handling state

 Remember the `use_state` used earlier?
 That is a special function, called a "hook".
 Hooks are used to "hook" into
 lifecycle of a function component and perform actions.
 You can learn more about this hook, and others
 [here](/next/concepts/function-components/pre-defined-hooks#use_state)

 :::note